tmcnab/Idaten/README.md

 Idaten
 ======

-Idaten is an experimental in-process, file-backed data store build using ES6 features.
+Idaten is an modular, in-process data store built using ES6 features.

 Idaten.Store